 (11) Identify any ID nits the Document Shepherd has found in this

 Checklist).
 Boilerplate checks are not enough; this check needs to be

-The document passes the nits-tool clean, manual checks have not
+The document passes the nits-tool clean.

 (12) Describe how the document meets any required formal review

 criteria, such as the MIB Doctor, media type, and URI type reviews.

 (13) Have all references within this document been identified as

 Yes, but there is only one normative reference - RFC 2119, all